-Each Redeemable Preference Share shall entitle its holder to receive notice of and to attend any annual and special meetings of the Company.
-The holder of a Preference Share shall not be entitled to any voting rights except as provided under Section 114 of the Companies Act.
+Each redeemable class A preference share was entitled its holder to receive notice of and to attend any annual and special meetings of the Company.
+The holder of a redeemable class A preference share was not be entitled to any voting rights except as provided under Section 114 of the Companies Act.